wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/9-exercise.md

 The steps to install the Custom connector are as follows:

-1. Go to Microsoft's [Power Platform Github repository](https://github.com/microsoft/PowerPlatformConnectors/?azure-portal=true) in a web browser.
+1. Go to the [Microsoft Power Platform Github repository](https://github.com/microsoft/PowerPlatformConnectors/?azure-portal=true) in a web browser.

 2. Click on the **Clone or download** button, followed by clicking on the **Download ZIP** link.
 Make a note of where you save this zip file.